Trump and jobs: A running fact check

 On Jan.
 17, Walmart (WMT), which employs more workers than any other American business, said it would add 10,000 U.S. jobs this year.

-What Trump says: Trump offered praise for Walmart in the tweet about GM.
+What Trump said: Trump offered praise for Walmart in the tweet about GM.

 The facts: Walmart will add 10,000 jobs by expanding, renovating or relocating 59 Walmart and Sam's Club stores.
 It's also expanding online services.
 In addition, the project will create 24,000 temporary construction jobs, the company said.